napari/island-dispatch/source/blog/triangulation_summary.md

 * Start with writing a benchmark, instead of custom scripts, it will speedup the process of writing code and testing it.
 * It will be best to have a core-dev funded for reviewing PRs, as early review allows to save time.
-* Working with multiple PR is mucher better than one big PR.
+* Working with multiple PRs is much better than one big PR.
 It speeds up the review process.
 However, it requires better planning to avoid bottlenecks.
 * LLMs are better and better in initial review of code.
 Not all its comments are correct, but it is a good starting point.
 LLM works bad with huge PRs, so it is an additional argument to work with smaller PRs.